encord-team/encord-active/docs/docs/workflows/evaluate-detection-model.md

 ## Finding Important Metrics

-**Visualise the relationship between your model performance and metrics**
+**Visualize the relationship between your model performance and metrics**

 With this workflow, you will be able to identify the most important [Quality Metrics](/category/quality-metrics) for your model performance and prioritize further data exploration and actions.